yoosofan/prezentprogramo/docs/introduction.rst

 You also have to position each slide separately, and if you insert a new slide in the middle, you have to reposition all the slides that follow.

-Hovercraft!
+bildumilo!
 -----------

 So what I want is a tool that takes the power, flexibility and convenience of reStructuredText and allows me to generate pan, rotate and zoom presentations with impress.js, without having to manually reposition each slide if I reorganize a little bit of the presentation.
-I couldn't find one, so I made Hovercraft.
+I couldn't find one, so I made bildumilo.

-Hovercraft’s power comes from the combination of reStructuredText’s convenience with the cool of impress.js, together with a flexible and powerful solution to position the slides.
+bildumilo’s power comes from the combination of reStructuredText’s convenience with the cool of impress.js, together with a flexible and powerful solution to position the slides.